Router Table Plans to Make the Best DIY Router Table

 1. Storage

-A good router table plan should incorporate a deep drawer that will allow you to corral all of your routers and other accessories.
-This big and convenient space allows you to have a seamless workflow as you'll be able to find what you need faster.
+A decent router table plan should include a deep drawer to store all of your routers and other supplies.
+This large and handy space allows you to have a more efficient workflow because you can find what you need faster.

 2. Double Dust Collection

-Vacuum ports will give you suction above and below your router bit.
-Therefore, having these vacuum ports in the cabinet and the fence will go a long way in ensuring that you get work done more efficiently.
+You can get suction above and below your router bit by using vacuum ports.
+As a result, having these vacuum ports in the cabinet and fence will help you work more efficiently.

-This double dust collection feature also makes your DIY router table one of the cleanest machines in your woodworking space.
+With this double dust collection feature, your DIY router table will also be one of the cleanest tools in your woodworking environment.

 3. MDF Construction

-The one advantage of using MDF for the top, cabinet, and fence is that it offers great stability.
-A good MDF board will stay flat no matter what you're working on.
-MDF is also heavy, and this adds to the stability that it brings to your DIY router table.
+One benefit of making use of MDF for the fence, cabinet, and top is that it provides excellent stability.
+A decent MDF board will remain flat regardless of what you're working on.
+MDF is also hefty, which improves the stability of your DIY router table.

-The extra weight that MDF brings to your DIY router table dampens the router vibration and provides great stability.
+The additional weight that MDF adds to your DIY router table reduces router vibration and provides excellent stability.

 4. Convenient Switch